-The Montreal Protocol on Substances that Deplete the Ozone Layer is viewed by many as the most successful international agreement to protect the environment.
+The Montreal Protocol on Substances that Deplete the Ozone Layer is one of the seminal international agreements designed to protect the environment.
 Signed in August 1987 and enforced starting in January 1989, the Montreal Protocol focused on targeting compounds that were linked to ozone depletion.
 Since then, it has been updated eight times — in 1990 (London), 1991 (Nairobi), 1992 (Copenhagen), 1993 (Bangkok), 1995 (Vienna), 1997 (Montreal), 1998 (Australia), 1999 (Beijing) and 2016 (Kigali).
 Many of the amendments and adjustments served to expand the scope of compounds regulated by the Montreal Protocol, or provide more restrictive timetables on the production phase out of these substances, particularly as viable alternatives were introduced.

-The Montreal Protocol allows for the ongoing use of CFCs for certain processing applications that have no suitable substitutes.
-DuPont originally had three approved uses, and has since eliminated two.
-We still use a CFC as an approved processing aid to make one of our products, a synthetic fiber sheeting used in regulated healthcare and protective apparel, among other applications.
-While most of this production has been converted to different processing aids, we plan to continue to use our remaining CFC inventory and additional reclaimed material until the available supply is consumed.
-Dramatic engineering improvements in containment have led to a 99.98% recovery rate of all CFC processing aid.
-While products manufactured with this process are exempt from EPA labeling requirements, DuPont adheres to all EPA reporting requirements related to use of CFCs as a processing aid, and resulting emissions from the process.
+While DuPont has expended considerable effort and made extensive progress in phasing out its uses of CFCs, the Montreal Protocol allows for the ongoing use of CFCs as processing aids in manufacturing processes that have no suitable substitutes to date.
+Today, DuPont’s use of CFCs is limited to its presence as an approved processing aid to make one of our products.
+We plan to use our remaining CFC inventory and reclaimed material until the supply is consumed.
+Our continuing efforts have led to dramatic engineering improvements in containment as demonstrated by our 99.9% recovery rate of this CFC processing aid.
+While products manufactured with this process are exempt from EPA labeling requirements, DuPont adheres to all EPA reporting requirements related to use of CFCs as a processing aid and emissions from the process.